GoogleCloudPlatform/pci-gke-blueprint/README.md

 ### GCP IAM Requirements

-In order to execute this module you will need access to a Google Cloud Organization, with Oraganization Admin and Folder Admin permissions.
+In order to execute this module you will need access to a Google Cloud Organization, with Organization Admin and Folder Admin permissions.

 ### Authenticate to gcloud